stereobooster/astro-digital-garden/src/content/docs/recipes/svg-pan-zoom.md

 - [ ] style svg-pan-zoom buttons
 - [ ] provide container in HTML, instead of generating it on the fly
+- [ ] first double click should do zoom-in, like in iPhone.
+Second double click should do reset